John 11:1-57 - Outline of John (Book Notes menu page)

 "The reality remains regardless of how the undertaker may try to soften it."
 [McGee]

-Martha mentions it as an obstacle against opening the tomb.
-But the true obstacle is unbelief.
+Martha mentioned it as an obstacle against opening the tomb.
+But the true obstacle was unbelief.

 if thou wouldst believe, thou shouldest see the glory of God.-